MovieLabs/mddf/mddf-tools/dev/packaging/_README.txt

 	for BOTH ${app.version.cmm} and ${app.version.avail} is correct as it will be used for file names.

-	MAKE SURE that the version specified in the build.xml in THIS directory for BOTH ${app.version.cmm} and ${app.version.avail} matches the xxx_APP_VER constants specified in the AvailsTool.java and ManifestTool.java source code.

 	MAKE SURE correct version of mddf-lib is specified in the build.xml as this is used to determined which mddf-lib jar file is copied.